Sensory activities for 1 year olds are so much fun! Boost your child’s educational and physical development through

 9. Explore dry rice or beans in large containers

-Grab large, shallow storage containers like these (I had used them to store Christmas ornaments) and a bag of dry rice (already a staple in my house!).
+To create sensory bins, use large, shallow storage containers like these and a bag of dry rice or beans.
 Fill the tub with dry rice, along with cups and spoons to scoop.
 Show your 1 year old different ways to scoop, like scooping spoonfuls into cups.

-You can also include items like toy shovels, bowls, sifters, and even little toys—anything he can play with and explore!
+You can also include different textures and items like shovels, bowls, sifters, and even little toys—anything he can play with and explore!

-I suggest doing this activity on hard floors, either on hardwood floors or in the kitchen, where a quick sweep is all it takes to clean.
-And, like all of these activities, monitoring your child is a must to prevent him from eating things he shouldn’t.
+I suggest doing this activity on hard surfaces, like hardwood or tile floors or outdoors, where a quick sweep is all it takes to clean.
+And, like all of these activities, monitoring him is a must to prevent him from eating things he shouldn’t.

 10. Touch sand box with dry pasta or cornmeal

 An alternative to dry rice in a tub is dry pasta or cornmeal in a sand box.
 This is perfect if your 1 year old can already stand and hold himself upright.
 Simply fill a box with small dry pasta (like elbow pasta) and include small toys to play with.

 Cornmeal also works well, because the texture is soft and fine like sand.
 And of course, if you have access to sand, that can also make for a perfect addition.
-If you use cornmeal or sand, you can even show your toddler how to pour water in some areas to make clumpy textures.
+If you use cornmeal or sand, you can even show her how to pour water in some areas to make clumpy textures.

 11. Make cornstarch paste